See new renting rules for the coronavirus (COVID-19) pandemic.

 Lucy and Stefan sign a 15-year long-term lease agreement using Form 2, and decide to break the lease early.
 If Lucy and Stefan break their lease after nine years and three months the landlord can ask them to pay a maximum of five months’ rent, as there will be five full years remaining in the term of the lease.
 If Lucy and Stefan break their lease after five years, although there are 10 years remaining in the term of the lease, the landlord can only ask them to pay a maximum of six months’ rent.

 The landlord must take all reasonable steps to re-let the premises, and cannot claim rent after the property is re-let.
 If the tenant believes they were paying rent after the property was re-let, they can apply to the Victorian Civil and Administrative Tribunal (VCAT) for a ruling on the matter.
-For more information, visit the Application by a tenant or landlord page on the VCAT website.
+For more information, visit Application by a tenant or landlord - VCAT.

 Breach of duty

-For information on breach of duty notices in a short-term lease, view our When a tenant or landlord breaks the rules page.
+For information on breach of duty notices in a short-term lease, view When a tenant or landlord breaks the rules.